Bioticblue/Bioticblue/README.md

-## I'm Bioticblue, an aspiring full-stack software engineer.
+## I'm Bioticblue, an aspiring game developer.
-I'm currently enrolled on the Full-Stack Developer career path on Codecademy.com and I'm always looking to enhance and refine my skills as a software engineer.
-Some of my most notable skills are:
+I have a huge passion for games, and I love making them in my free time!
+Some of my notable skills are:

-* Decent knowledge with web development languages such as HTML, CSS and JavaScript
+* Unity game engine
-* Some experience with Python and Java
+* C# scripting knowledge
 * Git, GitHub and the command line

 Thanks for taking the time to read this, and I wish you all the best!